gwu-libraries/gw-sufia/README.md

 GWU Self-Deposit

-This is the repository for the George Washington University Libraries Sufia instance.
+This is the repository for the George Washington University Libraries Sufia 4 based application, built as a pilot project.
+A new application, [GW ScholarSpace](http://scholarspace.library.gwu.edu/), based on Sufia 6 has been developed and deployed -- please see https://github.com/gwu-libraries/scholarspace

 Installation
 ------------